wcfrobert/ezweld/README.md

   $$\theta_p = 0.5\times tan^{-1}(\frac{I_{xy}}{I_x - I_y})$$

-* A key limitation of the elastic method is the assumption that no bearing surface exists.
+- A key limitation of the elastic method is the assumption that no bearing surface exists.
 Consequently, out-of-plane moment must be resolved through the welds alone.
 This is done by assuming a very conservative neutral axis location that coincides with the weld group centroid, which means half of the weld fibers are put into compression to maintain equilibrium.

-* The elastic method does not take into account deformation compatibility and the effect of load angle.
+- The elastic method does not take into account deformation compatibility and the effect of load angle.
 Welds are assumed to share loads equally under direct shear.
 In actuality, welds oriented transversely to applied loading have up to 50% higher capacity and stiffness (but lower ductility).

+- This is not enterprise-grade software.
+Please do NOT use it for work.
+Users assume full risk and responsibility for verifying that the results are accurate.